 Initial investigations funded by private angel investment and KamTek internal resources received a great boost by SBIR Phase I grant from NIAID/NIH followed by NIH sponsored I-Corp program award geared to train scientists about the ecosystem of very expensive and long drawn out drug development process.
 With this support from NIH, KamTek has certainly moved the needle a bit forward to show CFM in-vivo efficacy with further affirmations to develop it as a second line of treatment for CDI(CDAD) patients.
 Currently, KTI is engaged in establishing its clinical significance by operating on two fronts: 1) Extensive in-vitro evaluation of susceptibility of large number clinical isolates to this drug and 2) development and evaluation of tablet formulation of this agent for large scale in-vivo pharmacokinetic and pharmacodynamic studies.
 For these investigations, we are using capabilities already established at KamTek as well as collaborating with well-established scientists in this area of translational research and working with validated companies by taking advantage of areas and resources that are not part of KamTek portfolio of operations.
 Business partners and Associates…

 In a ground breaking discovery, researchers at KamTek observed that Clofazimine had excellent narrow spectrum of activity against C. difficile, especially against its resistant strains as compared to the rest of gut bacteria.
 Further, it had a synergistic effect in combination with metronidazole and demonstrates ability to differentially kill C. difficile, while barely affecting many other ‘friendly’ gut microbes.
-KamTek has been granted US patents (US 20170143707 A1, and US 2018 10,064,860 B2 ) by the US Patent and Trademark Office for this discovery.
+KamTek has been granted US patents (US Patent No. US 9849130B2.
+Dec.
+26, 2017 and US Patents No. US 10,064,860 B2 September 4, 2018) by the US Patent and Trademark Office for this discovery.

 Based on data generated toward the development of an antibiotic to treat CDAD, researchers at KamTek presented posters at two American Society of Microbiology (ASM) meetings.